UtrechtUniversity/mimosa/docs/installation.md

 # Installing MIMOSA

-MIMOSA can be installed using `pip`:
+MIMOSA is written in Python, can be installed using `pip`:
 ```bash
 pip install mimosa
 ```

+If you don't have Python installed yet, we highly recommend to use [Anaconda](https://www.anaconda.com/download) to install python.

 ## Installing the optimisation engine IPOPT